gabibamboi-x/Weather-App/README.md

 ## Features
 - Easy to use
 - Mobile support
-- Show data for a give city/ location
+- Show data for a given city/location
 - Show forecast over a 3 hour interval for 5 days

 ## Technologies used